bartlebythecoder/traveller-universe-creator/README.md

   - SQLite database
   - Text file for system data import into the TravellerMap website
   - Text file for route data import into the TravellerMap website

+How to Run?

+Option 1:  From the EXEs (note - exe compiles start with a loooong wait with a blanks screen - be patient)
+ - run generate_menu.exe to generate a DB
+ - find generated DBs in /sector_db
+ - run browse_sector.exe to view a sector
+ - optionally use a DB browser (like DB browser for SQLite) to look at every piece of data for each planet/system

+Option 2: From the code (better experience - but requires a Python env)
+ - run generate_menu.py to generate a DB
+ - find generated DBs in /sector_db
+ - run browse_sector.py to view a sector
+ - optionally use a DB browser (like DB browser for SQLite) to look at every piece of data for each planet/system

 FAQ:
 Q:  What does the program do?